 In addition to its four priorities, Gran Tierra has also made a target of zero use and disposal of water from all surface sources.
 Gran Tierra’s efforts in this area have resulted in significant reductions of surface water per barrel of oil produced, even as the Company has increased its overall production.
 Gran Tierra is committed to protecting local water sources.
 GTE’s objective is to reach 100%, closed-cycle production water use.
 Read the stories to learn more about the ways in which GTE protects, preserves and conserves water.

-“Since 2019, we’ve reduced our Scope 1 & 2 carbon emissions by 39% and we have decreased our surface water usage by more than 25% since 2016.”
+“Since 2019, we’ve reduced our Scope 1 & 2 carbon emissions by ~25% and we have recycled 93% of operational injected water in South America in 2025.”

 Inviting Communities to Participate in Water Monitoring